What requirements must fresh fruit or vegetables comply with to be allowed on the European market?

 Tips:

-- Familiarise yourself with the phytosanitary rules to export to Europe laid out in the regulations (see table 2) and check if there are any special requirements for your product or origin.
+- At the beginning of each export campaign to Europe, familiarise yourself with the phytosanitary rules laid out in the regulations (see Table 2) and check if there are any special requirements for your product or origin.

 - Check if all the details of your phytosanitary certificate are complete and correctly filled in.
 A model phytosanitary certificate can be found in Annex V of Regulation (EU) 2016/2031.